arsantiagolopez/flavors/README.md

 - Create & sell your favorite plates.
 - Find plates from other sellers around you.
 - Magic link & Social authentication (Google, Facebook)
-- Register as a seller to create your seller account.
+- Register as a seller to create your seller account and start selling food.
-- Activate & deactivate your store's open status.
+- Activate & deactivate your store's open status, and accept/decline incoming orders.
-- Sort & filter plates by multiple filters like
+- Sort & filter plates by multiple filters like sellers, popularity, price, dietary preferences, nationality and more...
+- Securely share your address with your customers/sellers by approximating your location.
+- Update your profile info including your display picture, name, username and address.
+- Create and update your password.
+- Link/unlink your social media accounts to your profile.
+- Create menus to categorize your plates.
+- Create coupons & apply them to your plates to activate discounts for a limited time.
+- Every user has a buyer and a seller rating.
+The marketplace attempts to reward the highest rated users.

 <h2 id="tech">‎‍💻 Tech Stack</h2>